OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>3</sup> If your add-in includes the `Runtimes` element in the manifest, it uses Internet Explorer 11 regardless of the Windows or Microsoft 365 version.
 For more information, see [Runtimes](../reference/manifest/runtimes.md).

 <sup>4</sup> The browser that is used for this combination of versions depends on the update channel of the Microsoft 365 subscription.
 If the user is on the [Beta channel](https://insider.office.com/join/windows) (formerly Insiders Fast channel), then Office uses Microsoft Edge with WebView2 (Chromium-based).
 For any other channel, Office uses Microsoft Edge with the original WebView (EdgeHTML).
-Support for WebView2 in other channels is expected in early 2021.
+Support for WebView2 in other channels is expected in early 2021. *See also note 5*.

+<sup>5</sup> The embeddable WebView2 control must be installed in addition to the installation of Microsoft Edge so that Office can embed it.
+To install it, see [Microsoft Edge WebView2 (Preview) / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/).

 > [!IMPORTANT]
 > Internet Explorer 11 does not support JavaScript versions later than ES5.
 If any of your add-in's users have platforms that use Internet Explorer 11, then to use the syntax and features of ECMAScript 2015 or later, you have two options: